 There are two black counters and one white counter in a bag.
 Chabilal draws a counter from the bag without looking.
 He then replaces it and draws a second counter without looking.

-b) What is the probability that he draws at least one black counter?
+- a) What is the probability that he draws two black counters? - b) What is the probability that he draws at least one black counter?